 A tummy tuck (otherwise known as an abdominoplasty) is designed to remove excess skin and fatty tissue from the abdomen.
 When the underlying abdominal muscles are stretched or torn, a tummy tuck can also tighten and repair these tissues.
 Our plastic surgeon can use tummy tuck surgery to target all three layers of the outer abdominal wall and can create a flatter, more toned, athletic-looking silhouette.

 Tummy tuck surgery can benefit men and women who are at or near their ideal weight but have excess abdominal skin that prevents them from attaining their ideal figure.
 Some tummy tuck candidates have undergone massive weight loss and have a significant amount of lax skin remaining.
 Patients who wish to eliminate areas of excess fat as well as excess skin can combine a tummy tuck with liposuction to maximize the impact of their procedure.
 Mothers often choose to undergo a tummy tuck to repair the muscles stretched or torn during pregnancy, reduce the visibility of stretch marks, and regain their pre-pregnancy figure.
 The best way to determine your candidacy for tummy tuck surgery is to schedule a consultation with an experienced plastic surgeon.

 A tummy tuck can also be performed as part of a more comprehensive mommy makeover.

-The Tummy Tuck Procedure
+How Is the Tummy Tuck Procedure Performed?

 A tummy tuck (full abdominoplasty) can effectively address overhanging abdominal skin and protrusion due to lax musculature.
 By tightening the abdominal muscles, your plastic surgeon can create a firmer abdominal wall and a narrower waistline.
 Since all excess skin and fatty tissue is removed, the stomach can also appear flatter and smoother.

 The tummy tuck procedure begins with an incision along the abdominal wall.
 This incision is typically placed as low as possible, just above the pubic area, and can be easily concealed beneath underwear or a bikini bottom.
-Once the skin is lifted from the abdomen, your plastic surgeon can tighten the underlying musculature (the rectus abdominus muscles) and repair any tears.
+Once the skin is lifted from the abdomen, your plastic surgeon can tighten the underlying musculature (the rectus abdominis muscles) and repair any tears.
 The skin and fatty tissue are then pulled taut across the abdomen and any excess tissue is removed.
 Stretch marks or C-section scars can often be excised in the process.
 Finally, the navel (umbilicus) is repositioned to its proper height and can be tailored to achieve the most natural appearance.
 Tummy tuck surgery usually takes 2-3 hours to complete, depending upon the patient’s unique needs.

 Some men and women may not need a full abdominoplasty to achieve their goals.
 A mini tummy tuck targets just the area of the lower abdomen below the navel, but can still achieve a flatter, more toned silhouette.
 During the consultation process, your plastic surgeon will perform a physical examination, thoroughly discuss your expectations for the procedure, and help you decide if a mini tummy tuck is right for you.